jsonzilla/UTL/docs/module_json.md

 ### Some thoughts on implementation

-The main weak-point of `utl::json` from the performance point of view is parsing of large JSON dictionaries.
+The main weakpoint of `utl::json` from the performance point of view is parsing  of object-heavy JSONs.

-Unfortunately, the issue is mostly caused by `std::map` insertion, which dominates the runtime.
+Unfortunately, the issue is mostly caused by `std::map` insertion & iteration, which dominates the runtime.
 A truly suitable for the purpose container doesn't really exist in the standard library, and would need a custom implementation like in `RapidJSON`, which would reduce the standard library interoperability thus going against the main purpose of this library which is simplicity of use.

-Flat maps and async maps seem like the way to go, slotting in a custom flat map implementation into `json::_object_type_impl` allowed `utl::json` to beat `RapidJSON` on all serializing tasks and brought `database.json` parsing a more or less even ground:
+Flat maps and async maps seem like the way to go, slotting in a custom flat map implementation into `json::_object_type_impl` allowed `utl::json` to beat `RapidJSON` on all serializing tasks and significantly closed the gap of `database.json` parsing:

 ```
 // Using associative API wrapper for std::vector of pairs instead of std::map we can bridge the performance gap